-V. METHOD OF DISTRIBUTION & CONNECTION TO UNMET NEED
+v.
+METHOD OF DISTRIBUTION & CONNECTION TO UNMET NEED

 West Virginia will directly implement all programs funded by the CDBG-DR award.
-Depending on a continued assessment of unmet needs and additional funding, the State may allocate funds to subrecipients through any substantial Action Plan Amendments.
+Depending on a continued assessment of unmet needs and additional funding, the state may allocate funds to subrecipients as needed.